Newspaper Page Text

 devotion to giving alms is a very

-beauliful thing.
-The broad. in
+beautiful thing.
+The broad, in

-dulgent nature o fthe Episcopalian.
+dulgent nature o fthe Episcopalian,

 the anchorite make-up of the

-“Hardshelled” Baptist. t h e ex
+"Hardshelled" Baptist, t h e ex

 huberant zeal of the Godites. deve